-Battery storage is gaining more and more traction in the distributed energy resources community.
-Last fall, California passed the first statewide energy storage directive in the United States.
-Issued by the California Public Utilities Commission (CPUC), the mandate requires all investor-owned utilities in the state including Southern California Edison, Pacific Gas & Electric and San Diego Gas & Electric, to jointly purchase “1325 megawatts of energy storage” by 2020.
+So the mandate requires all investor-owned utilities in the state including Southern California Edison, Pacific Gas & Electric and San Diego Gas & Electric to do this.
+I mean to jointly purchase “1325 megawatts of energy storage” by 2020.

-- Utilities may own some energy storage systems, and will procure at least 50% from independent developers across all segments of the grid via existing procurement processes or “all-source” solicitations starting in 2014.”
+Utilities may own some energy storage systems and will procure at least 50% from independent developers.
+This is across all segments of the grid via existing procurement processes or “all-source” solicitations starting in 2014.

 California’s PUC is clearly progressive and groundbreaking and sets the stage for other states to emulate.
 Next up at the plate as a hot, receptive market for energy storage in North America is New York.
 Bill Acker, Executive Director of the New York Battery and Energy Storage Technology Consortium, www.ny-best.org, is positioning New York State as a global leader in energy storage technology, including applications in grid storage, transportation and power electronics.

 Last summer, Governor Andrew M. Cuomo announced a $23 million public-private investment in the creation of a battery storage test and commercialization center in partnership with NY-BEST which moved state-of-the-art energy storage testing capabilities from Pennsylvania to a facility at the Eastman Business Park in Rochester, New York.
 A few months later, the Governor’s office announced that the NOHMs Technologies is locating its pilot nanoscale battery materials manufacturing facility in Rochester and received $1.5 million in funding from the Governor’s Regional Economic Development Councils initiative.